 3. Respiratory Disease and Disorders

-Many people develop ear infections after having a cold or the flu.
-Allergies, sinus infections, and other conditions that cause sinus congestion can also trigger ear infections.
+Many people develop middle ear infections after having a cold or the flu.
+Allergies, sinus infections, and other conditions that cause sinus congestion can also trigger ear infections, according to Mayo Clinic.
 When your sinuses or ears become congested, mucus and other fluids might not drain well.
 These trapped fluids serve as a breeding ground for bacteria and cause infection.

 4. Viral Infections

 A variety of viral infections cause ear infections.
-Viruses are an especially common cause of inner ear infections.
+Viruses are an especially common cause of inner ear infections, according to WebMD.
 Mild infections sometimes cause your inner ear to become inflamed, triggering symptoms of dizziness and nausea.
-Most viral infections clear up on their own, but some require antiviral medications.
+Most viral infections clear up on their own, but some require antiviral medications, according to WebMD.

 5. Bacterial Infections

 Bacterial infections are responsible for many types of ear infections.
-While bacterial infections often clear on their own, antibiotics are sometimes necessary.
+While bacterial infections often clear on their own, antibiotics are sometimes necessary, according to Mayo Clinic.
 If you have a bacterial infection, you might have a fever or see fluid draining from your ears.
 Your doctor might notice pus or other fluid trapped inside your ear canal.

 Possible Ear Infection Treatment Options

-Many ear infections clear up on their own without prescription medications.
-Mild ear infections can often be treated at home with over-the-counter decongestants and pain relievers.
-Hot packs, hot water bottles, and heating pads can also provide some pain relief.
+Many ear infections clear up on their own without prescription medications, according to Mayo Clinic.
+Over-the-counter decongestants and pain relievers can often help symptoms until the infection clears on its own.
+Heating pads or warm compresses (keep an eye on the temperature, especially with little ones, to make sure it’s not too hot) can also provide some pain relief.
 Speak to your pediatrician before using at-home treatments on an infant or small child.

 If your symptoms persist or become worse after a few days, see your doctor.
-You might need to take antibiotics to clear up the infection.
-If your doctor prescribed antibiotics, be sure to take the medication as directed.
-Don’t skip doses, and don’t stop taking the medication without your doctor’s permission.
+You might need to take antibiotics to clear up the infection, according to Mayo Clinic.
+If your doctor prescribes antibiotics, be sure to take the medication as directed.
+Don’t skip doses, and don’t stop taking the medication without your doctor’s permission, according to WebMD.
+Finishing the full course of treatment prescribed by your doctor ensures that the infection clears—and also helps prevent antibiotic resistance (when antibiotics no longer work against certain bacterial infections).

 If you or your child frequently develops ear infections, your doctor might recommend seeing a specialist.
-An otolaryngologist, or an ENT doctor, specializes in diseases affecting the ears, nose, and throat.
+An otolaryngologist, or an ENT doctor, specializes in diseases affecting the ears, nose, and throat, according to WebMD.
 These doctors can help determine the cause of your ear infections.

-If your child often develops ear infections, they might have a problem with size or shape of their Eustachian tubes.
+If your child often develops ear infections, they might have a problem with the size or shape of their Eustachian tubes.
 An ENT doctor might recommend a procedure that involves placing special tubes inside your child’s ears.
-These tubes help open up the Eustachian tubes and allow fluid to drain.
+These tubes help open up the Eustachian tubes and allow fluid to drain, which decreases the number of ear infections, according to Healthline.

 Questions Your Doctor May Ask About Ear Infections